 Readers could also submit

-most frequently mentioned product was its predecessor, the Treo
+most frequently mentioned write-in product last year, and was a

 Technology Product Awards have been given to two outstanding

 products which offer significant improvements to all people's

 recommendations and endorsement of both ourselves and our